BananNakryvay/coolteam/README.md

 # coolteam
+## How to RUN

-1 create a DB "BookingDB"
+Create a DB "BookingDB"

-2 run SQLQuery1.sql
+Run SQLQuery1.sql